AkshayaBalasubramani/ML-Project-1/README.md

 3.Try adding a transformer in the preparation pipeline to select only the most important attributes.

 #
-outputs are stores in images folder
+Outputs are stores in images folder